apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_DEBUG_INFO=y
        CONFIG_DEBUG_FTPC=y

+  hidkbd:
+    This configuration directory supports a variant of an NSH configuration.
+    It is set up to perform the HID keyboard test at apps/examples/hidkbd.

+    NOTES:

+    1. Default platform/toolchain: This is how the build is configured by be default.
+These options can easily be re-confured, however.

+       CONFIG_HOST_LINUX=y                     : Linux
+       CONFIG_ARMV7M_TOOLCHAIN_EABIL=y         : Generic EABI toolchain

   hidmouse:
     This configuration directory supports a variant of an NSH configuration.
     It is set up to perform the touchscreen test at apps/examples/touchscreen